TLP-COI/text-data-course/_sources/syllabus.md

 ## Evaluation

 Participation - 20%
-: participate in class discussions, analysing the impacts and nuance of various techniques and datasets we use or read about.
+: Participate in class discussions, analysing the impacts and nuance of various techniques and datasets we use or read about.
+  Much of the lecture is intented to operate similar to a lab, getting hands-on experience using the data, tools, and techniques described.

 Homework - 30%
-: Apply concepts to your own data each section
+: Apply concepts to your own data each of the four content-sections.
+  A lot of the this course will center around not only applying NLP and other analysis types, but interpreting and critically engaging with assumptions, flaws, and possibilities they present in the context of your domain.
+  Always report on your thoughts and methods, think outside-the-box, and get help ahead-of-time if you're feeling stuck.

 Project - 50%
 : One project, likely broken into two staged "submissions" (20% each) during the semester, and a final presentation to the class (10%).